GLOBAL MARKETS-Stocks climb with bond yields on trade optimism

 The U.S.-Mexico trade and migration deal also boosted emerging market stocks and sent U.S. government bond yields higher as investors favored riskier assets.

-With the Mexico dispute seemingly resolved, investors will now focus on whether U.S. President Donald Trump can achieve agreement with China.
-Trump said on Monday that he was ready to impose another round of tariffs on Chinese imports if he does not reach a trade deal with China’s president at a Group of 20 summit later this month.

-Oil prices edged lower on Monday in volatile trading as major producers Saudi Arabia and Russia had yet to agree on extending an output-cutting deal and U.S.-China trade tensions continued to threaten demand for crude.
+Oil prices fell more than 1% on Monday as U.S.-China trade tensions continued to threaten demand for crude and as major producers Saudi Arabia and Russia had yet to agree on extending an output-cutting deal.

 The euro pulled back after sources said European Central Bank policymakers were open to cutting interest rates should economic growth weaken.

-The U.S. dollar was down 2.3% against the Mexican Peso, which was at its highest level since May 31.
+The U.S. dollar was down 2% against the Mexican peso, which was at its highest level since May 31.

-China’s yuan slipped to its weakest this year after the country’s imports fell the most in nearly three years and as talks to end the Sino-U.S. dispute remained deadlocked.

-Spot gold dropped 1.0% to $1,327.21 an ounce, after closing at its highest level since February on Friday.
-(Additional reporting by Kate Duguid, Karen Brettell and Stephanie Kelly in New York, Tom Arnold in London, Hideyuki Sano in Tokyo and Noah Sin in Hong Kong Editing by Dan Grebler and Steve Orlofsky)
+Spot gold dropped 0.9% to $1,327.83 an ounce, after closing at its highest level since February on Friday.
+(Additional reporting by Caroline Valetkevitch, Kate Duguid, Karen Brettell and Stephanie Kelly in New York, Tom Arnold in London, Hideyuki Sano in Tokyo and Noah Sin in Hong Kong Editing by Dan Grebler and Steve Orlofsky)